-To satisfy graduation requirements, each student must earn three credits in a pathway focus beyond the core requirements.
+To satisfy graduation requirements, each student must earn three focused electives beyond the core requirements.
+Three courses from a career academy will fulfill this requirement.
 Students who began STEM career exploration in middle school and discovered a love for electrical and mechanical systems, vehicle and aircraft CAD design, as well as programming of robots and drones, will enjoy combining those skills in this automotive and aviation course.
-Students in this course sequence will work collaboratively with students in digital arts, welding, and STEM Engineering classes to create shared projects--from engineering design to building unmanned aircraft (drones), gas engine cars, and electric cars.
+Students in this course sequence will work collaboratively with students in digital arts, welding, and STEM Engineering classes to create shared projects--from engineering design to build of unmanned aircraft (drones), gas engine cars, and electric cars.

 Transportation as a career cluster exposes students to careers and businesses involved in the planning, management, and movement of people, materials, and products by road, air, rail and water.
 It also includes related professional and technical support services such as infrastructure planning and management, logistic services, and the maintenance of mobile equipment and facilities.
 It is a critical sector of the United States economy.
-Almost 10 million people (about half the population of New York) are employed in transportation or transportation-related occupations.
+Almost 10 million people are employed in transportation or transportation-related occupations.
 High-growth industry and career specialties offer high-tech, high-wage opportunities.
 This industry sector represents over 11 percent of the gross domestic product and is among the fastest growing of all sectors.
 There will be a growing number of career opportunities in a variety of professional and technical occupations as well as high paid, entry-level occupations that can provide career advancement opportunities.
-Certifications: Students can obtain ASE (Automotive Service Excellence) Student Certification, Snap-On Tool Precision Measurement Instruments, and/or FAA Part 107 UAS drone pilot certification upon readiness in this program of studies.
+Certifications: Students can obtain ASE Student Certification, Snap-On Tool Precision Measurement Instruments, and/or FAA Part 107 UAS drone pilot certification upon readiness in this program of studies.
 There are no work experience requirements to sit for the exams.